After All the Devoted Effort, Being With My Altar

 I can only speak for myself in saying that putting in the time to plan and thoughtfully create an altar in the name of my loved ones that have passed on, is a physically concrete way of engaging with the abstract, overwhelming and painful aspect of their death.

 Making choices about the aesthetics of placement, colors, candles, flowers, mementos, pictures and coveted foods is a gratifyingly beautiful way to tiptoe towards the still hurting places within myself.
 In the process of engaging with the beauty of color, taste, scent, sound and touch I prepared my heart for the closer than usual encounter with those losses.
-For only that limited amount of time (and for now that limit time is welcomed) I’ve stepped closer towards wholeness.
+For only that limited amount of time (and for now that limit time is all I can endure) I’ve stepped closer towards wholeness.

 Make Your Beauty-Filled Attempt At Healing